liuffy/Tracktive/docs/README.md

 - [ ] Research:  bugs that might interrupt continuous streaming
 - [ ] `CurrentSongDisplay`
 	- [ ] Presentational component and container
-- [ ] Does this need a full redux cycle?
+- [ ] Does `CurrentSongDisplay` need a full redux cycle?
+- [ ] CSS: Style tracktlist-related components

 ### Phase 6:  Media Queries and Optimizing Design *(2 days)*
 *Objective*: Optimize and enhance navigation through

 - [ ] Implement media queries so that app is usable at different viewport sizes
 - [ ] Design custom vector logo to display in place of App Name
-- [ ] Implement customized CSS spinner so that it spins when user logs in or creates a TracktList
+- [ ] Embed customized CSS spinner so that it displays when user logs in or creates a TracktList
 - [ ] Add logo as favicon
 - [ ] Make sure stylistic elements and color scheme are consistent in all views
-- [ ] **Bonus**: Add icons to side panel

 ## Bonus Features :sparkles: